The school day

 The best way to stay up to date with school activities is to ensure that we have an up to date email address for you.
 We send home all our newsletters by email.
 Regular school information regarding school closures, meetings and other events is available on our school website (www.tetns.ie) and information is also displayed on the external school notice board.
 Sometimes we text parents re closures and occasionally we send the traditional ‘school note’ and it should be found in infants’ lunchboxes and in older children’s homework journals.

 Please make sure that we have the most up to date contact detail for you.
-If any of these details change, please contact Julie in the school office (01-827217).
+If any of these details change, please contact the school office (01-827217).

 Absences